Estate Planning

 To get the best potential protection, be as explicit as possible about how your assets will be dispersed.

-Only if your kid is employed or making continuous strides toward becoming fully employed will distributions be paid.
+Only if your adult child is employed or making continuous strides toward becoming fully employed will distributions be paid.

 Payments are not to be utilized for specific objects, such as a vehicle, unless the beneficiary can afford to maintain the vehicle.